‘It was scary’: Residents react to fire that destroyed OKC apartments, displacing over a dozen people

-OKLAHOMA CITY, Okla.
-(KFOR) — Officials continue to investigate the source of a massive fire at Penn Station Apartments on Friday night.
+OKLAHOMA CITY (KFOR) — Officials continue to investigate the source of a massive fire at Penn Station Apartments Friday night.

 Neighbors said it started as a typical night enjoying outdoors.